-1. For elementary schools (K-5), grades during the school year will be due seven (7) school days after the last day of the term in the A.M.

-- 2. For the middle school (6-8), grades for the first, second and third quarters will be due seven full days after the last day of the term.
+- 1. For elementary schools (K-5), grades during the school year will be due seven (7) school days after the last day of the term in the A.M. - 2.
+For the middle school (6-8), grades for the first, second and third quarters will be due seven full days after the last day of the term.
 Disks will be due seven (7) full school days after and verification sheets eight full days after the last day of the term respectively.
 Progress reports will be treated in a like manner. - 3.
 For the high school (9-12), grades for first and third terms will be due six school days after the last day of the term in the A.M.
 Grades for second term only will be due six (6) school days after the last exam day or the last day of the term, whichever comes later, in the A.M.
 Scan sheets will be due six days after and verification sheets seven days after the last exam day of the term, as the case may be.
 Progress reports will be treated in a like manner. - 4.
-ALL LEVELS At the end of each marking period, the second monthly faculty meeting will be devoted to inputting grades.
+ALL LEVELS.
 The process of inputting grades will continue to be refined as per the study committee on report cards.
 During the week that grades are being processed, no administrative meetings will occur.
 All other meetings will be held only if necessary.
 For the last marking period only, grades will be due the last day of school for teachers. - 5.
 It is understood that this shall determine grading procedures unless further discussions need to take place because of technological advances. - M. Any science teacher teaching in excess of thirty (30) periods in a six (6) day cycle shall be compensated at the rate per period set forth in sub-section 8-d of Appendix A.